like2000/PyHEADTAIL/README.md

 - Major (feature implementation that may need further review and agreement):
   - Deleted transverse calculations from slices (need agreement with transverse development)
-  - Reorganisation of the Slices module
+  - Reorganisation of the slices module
-  	- Constant_space_histogram is not faster than constant_space (and as it gives less info, can be removed)
+  	- Constant_space_histogram is not faster than constant_space for 1e5 macroparticles, but faster for 1e6
   	- Constant_space is now the reference (and is constant frame also)
   	- Constant_charge is working, but the losses are not taken into account (the frame can diverge...)
   	- Gaussian fit inside the slice module (and the track method updates the bunch length in Beams class)
+  - Reorganisation of the longitudinal_impedance module
+    - Renamed the classes

 - Normal (small changes that are not transparent, the example main files should be adapted accordingly):
   - None